skrattaren/apf.rst/apf.rst

 + [p.
 95] "+++ Why Do You Think You Are A Tickler? +++"

-  The conversation between the Bursar and Hex is reminiscent of the "`Eliza`_" program.
+  The conversation between the Bursar and Hex is reminiscent of the **Eliza** program.

-  "Eliza_" is a program written in the dark ages of computer science by Joseph Weizenbaum to simulate an indirect psychiatrist.
+  **Eliza** is a program written in the dark ages of computer science by Joseph Weizenbaum to simulate an indirect psychiatrist.
 It works by transforming whatever the human says into a question using a few very simple rules.
 To his grave concern, Weizenbaum discovered that people